 - Consider the environment and remove clutter that may be distracting

-- Teach your child to plan by creating systems such as diaries, lists, folders etc
+- Teach the child to plan by creating systems such as diaries, lists, folders etc

 - Keep your own emotions in check